jlamsens/opensysadmins/docs/tutorials/windows-server-2022-virtualbox/configure-vm.md

 ## Download ISO
 === "Step1"
-    Use your favorite search engine to search for the Windows 11 trial iso and choose the official Microsoft website.
+    Use your favorite search engine to search for the Windows Server 2019 trial iso and choose the official Microsoft website.
 Registration is needed.

     <img src="../windows2022-search-iso.png"/>